 When I have free time, I can be found golfing, attending sporting events with my family, or gathering with friends and family.

-Lloyd Howell Jr. is an executive vice president and the firm's chief financial officer and treasurer.
+Executive Vice President Lloyd Howell Jr. is the firm's chief financial officer and treasurer.
 He is responsible for the firm’s financial statements, capital structure, and related financial operations.
-He previously served as the firm's Civil and Commercial Group leader.
+He previously led the firm's Civil and Commercial business.

 Lloyd joined Booz Allen in 1988 as a consultant and provided systems engineering support to multiple Department of Defense satellite programs.
 In 1991, he took a leave of absence from the firm to get an M.B.A. from Harvard University and worked at Goldman Sachs as an associate in their investment banking division from 1993 to 1995.